Reversal of quantised Hall drifts at non-interacting and interacting topological boundaries: Materials and methods

 with $m$ being the mass of $^{40}\rm{K}$, trap frequency $\nu = \SI{134}{Hz}$, lattice spacing $a=\SI{532}{nm}$, and lattice site $j$.
-The parameter $\kappa$, an even integer, characterises steepness of the trap; the limit $\kappa \rightarrow \infty$ corresponds to the textbook case of infinitely sharp walls~\cite{asboth_short_2016}.
-Fig. \ref{fig:si_turnaround_spectrum}A-C shows the numerically calculated energy spectra, omitting states on localised to the left edge for clarity.
+The parameter $\kappa$ characterises the steepness of the trap and the limit $\kappa \rightarrow \infty$ corresponds to the textbook case of infinitely sharp walls~\cite{asboth_short_2016}.
+Figure~\ref{fig:si_turnaround_spectrum}A, C, and E display the spectra corresponding to the cases of $\kappa=24,10,2$, respectively.
+The lattice parameters and the trap parameter $V_{0}$ employed in the calculations are the same as the experiment shown in Fig.~\ref{fig:2}A. For clarity, localized states at the left edge are omitted from the spectra.